2003dinijay/expense-tracker/README.md

 ## 📝 License

-MIT License — free to use and modify.
+MIT License-free to use and modify.